 An alternative measure for analysing the outcomes of education systems is the youth education attainment level.
 This indicator is defined as the proportion of 20-24 year olds who have achieved at least an upper secondary level of education attainment (at least ISCED level 3).

-In 2016, the share of the EU-28 population aged 20-24 with at least an upper secondary level of education stood at 83.1 %, with a higher rate for women (85.6 %) than for men (80.8 %).
-The overall youth education attainment level in the EU-28 rose by 4.8 percentage points between 2006 and 2016, although it should be noted that there is a break in series.
+In 2017, the share of the EU-28 population aged 20-24 with at least an upper secondary level of education stood at 83.3 %, with a higher rate for young women (85.8 %) than for young men (80.9 %).
+The overall youth education attainment level in the EU-28 rose by 5.0 percentage points between 2007 and 2017, although it should be noted that there is a break in series.
 Compared with the EU, there were four enlargement countries which reported a higher proportion of persons aged 20-24 having attained at least an upper secondary level of education.
-This was most notably the case in Bosnia and Herzegovina (94.2 %), Montenegro (93.2 %) and Serbia (92.2 %), while it was also noted in the former Yugoslav Republic of Macedonia (88.0 %).
-A considerably lower level of youth educational attainment was recorded in Turkey (56.1 %) — see Table 2.
+This was most notably the case in Montenegro (95.1 %), Bosnia and Herzegovina (93.9 %) and Serbia (93.2 %), while it was also the case in North Macedonia (89.0 %).
+A considerably lower level of youth educational attainment was recorded in Turkey (57.2 %) — see Table 2.

-Although a time series is only available for some of the enlargement countries it can be noted that the proportion of persons aged 20-24 having attained at least an upper secondary level of education rose in all of them between 2006 and 2016, most notably in the former Yugoslav Republic of Macedonia, Bosnia and Herzegovina and Turkey, while the (percentage points) increase for Serbia was also higher than that recorded in the EU-28.
+Although a time series is only available for some of the enlargement countries it can be noted that the proportion of persons aged 20-24 having attained at least an upper secondary level of education rose in all of them between 2007 and 2017, most notably in North Macedonia, Turkey and in Bosnia and Herzegovina, while the (percentage points) increase for Serbia was slightly lower than that recorded in the EU-28.

-Within the EU-28, the gender gap in youth education attainment levels showed levels for young women in 2016 were 4.8 percentage points higher than for young men.
-Serbia and Turkey also reported higher proportions for young women.
-Bosnia and Herzegovina recorded a higher rate of youth educational attainment for young men (compared with women), as did Montenegro and the former Yugoslav Republic of Macedonia in both of which the gap between the sexes exceeded 2.0 percentage points.
+Within the EU-28, the gender gap in youth education attainment levels stood at 4.9 percentage points in 2017, with a higher level of attainment for young women than for young men; Serbia also reported higher proportions for young women.
+Turkey, Bosnia and Herzegovina and Montenegro recorded almost the same rates for young men and young women, while a much higher rate of youth educational attainment for young men (compared with young women) was reported in North Macedonia.

 Figure 3 shows the proportion of 30-34 year olds who had completed a tertiary level of education.
-Within the EU-28, this ratio reached more than one third (39.1 %) of this subpopulation by 2016.
-All of the enlargement countries for which data are available (no data for Kosovo) reported lower proportions of 30-34 year olds having completed a tertiary level of education, ranging in 2016 from just over one fifth in Albania, and close to one quarter in Bosnia and Herzegovina and Turkey, to close to three tenths in the former Yugoslav Republic of Macedonia and Serbia and just over one third in Montenegro (where the highest proportion was recorded, 33.9 %).
+Within the EU-28, this ratio had reached nearly two fifths (39.9 %) of this subpopulation by 2017.
+All of the enlargement countries for which data are available (no data for Kosovo) reported lower proportions of 30-34 year olds having completed a tertiary level of education, ranging in 2017 from just under one quarter in Albania and in Bosnia and Herzegovina to just over one third in Montenegro (where the highest proportion was recorded, 34.0 %).

 There has been considerable focus on differences between subjects that are studied by men and women at university.
-Figure 4 shows that across the EU-28 population aged 20-29 in 2015, the proportion of men with a science or technology degree (24.9 per 1 000 male inhabitants) was approximately twice as high as the corresponding ratio for women (13.1 per 1 000 female inhabitants).
+Figure 4 shows that the number of new male graduates in 2016 with a science or technology degree was 24.5 per 1 000 male inhabitants aged 20-29 years.
+This was approximately twice as high as the corresponding ratio for women (13.1 per 1 000 female inhabitants).

-In all of the enlargement countries for which data are available (no data for Turkey, Bosnia and Herzegovina or Kosovo), the ratio (relative to population) of men having graduated from a science or technology discipline was lower than in the EU-28, peaking in Serbia at 13.1 graduates per 1 000 male inhabitants aged 20-29 in 2016.
-However, Serbia stood out as its ratio of women having graduated from a science or technology discipline — 18.9 per 1 000 female inhabitants in 2016 — was higher than the EU-28 average (13.1 per 1 000 female inhabitants in 2015); each of the remaining enlargement countries recorded ratios for female tertiary graduates in science and technology that were below the EU-28 average.
-It is interesting to note that alongside Serbia, the ratio of young female tertiary graduates in science and technology was higher than the ratio for young men in both Montenegro and the former Yugoslav Republic of Macedonia.
+In all of the enlargement countries for which data are available (no data for Bosnia and Herzegovina or Kosovo), the ratio (relative to the population aged 20-29 years) of men having graduated from a science or technology discipline was lower than in the EU-28, peaking in Serbia at 16.4 graduates per 1 000 male inhabitants aged 20-29 in 2017.
+However, Albania stood out as its ratio of women having graduated from a science or technology discipline — 14.3 per 1 000 female inhabitants aged 20-29 years in 2017 — was higher than the EU-28 average; each of the remaining enlargement countries recorded ratios for female tertiary graduates in science and technology that were below the EU-28 average.
+It is interesting to note that Albania was the only enlargement country where the ratio for young female tertiary graduates in science and technology was higher than the ratio for young men.

 Source data for tables and graphs